"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Dumbledore was in love with Grindelwald?!"
 Albus squeaked.

 Scorpius nodded.
 "When they were teenagers, before Grindelwald went full-on evil.
 It's probably why Dumbledore took so long to confront him.
 Unresolved feelings, you know.
 A lot of the other biographies gloss over it, or leave it out altogether.
 They act like it wasn't an important part of who Dumbledore was.
 Skeeter's biography - which is sensationalist rubbish, of course - implies it, but she acts like his sexuality was some kind of character flaw.
 Only Doge talks about it openly.
 He and Dumbledore had a thing, too.
-They were on-again-off-again for years."
+They were on-again-off-again for decades."

 Albus stared down at the book in his hands.
-It suddenly seemed heavier, with the weight of significance.
+It suddenly seemed heavier, with the weight of its significance.
 "I've never read about any gay wizards before.
 I never thought anyone important might be - like me."

-"You're not that weird," teased Scorpius gently.
+"You're not that weird," teased Scorpius.

 "Thanks," said Albus.
 "For this.
 I will read it."

-Scorpius slid an arm around him and leaned against his shoulder.
+Scorpius wrapped an arm around him and leaned against his shoulder.
 "I'm glad you like it.
 I read about a bunch of queer wizards, when I first started questioning.
 It helped me feel more normal.
 That was when I found out about Dumbledore."

 He took the book from Albus's hands and flipped through the pages.